garvit3835/product-docs-feature/product-guides/getting-started/README.md

 <figure><img src="../../.gitbook/assets/Connect Github.gif" alt="" width="250%" height="250%"><figcaption><p>Connecting GitHub</p></figcaption></figure>

 We currently only support GitHub as a code provider for DevZero workspaces.
-BitBucket and GitLab support are coming soon!\
+Bitbucket and GitLab support are coming soon!\
 \
 If you only plan to work with Public Repositories, you do not need to enable our GitHub integration.
 However, if you'd like to work with private repositories from within a DevZero workspace you'll need to head to [https://www.devzero.io/dashboard/settings/personal#git-providers](https://www.devzero.io/dashboard/settings/personal#git-providers) and complete the installation steps.